mesosphere/dcos-docs-site/pages/services/beta-dse/v1.1.8-5.1.2-beta/connecting-clients/index.md

 title: Connecting Clients
 menuWeight: 40
 excerpt:
-featureMaturity: preview
+featureMaturity:
 enterprise: false
 ---

 <!-- This source repo for this topic is https://github.com/mesosphere/dse-private -->

-1. [Use `dcos tunnel vpn` to connect](https://docs.mesosphere.com/docs/1.10/developing-services/tunnel/) (only needed if the DC/OS nodes are not directly reachable from your local machine).
+1. [Use `dcos tunnel vpn` to connect](https://docs.mesosphere.com/1.8/administration/access-node/tunnel/) (only needed if the DC/OS nodes are not directly reachable from your local machine).
 1. Find endpoints
 ```bash
 $ dcos dse endpoints